prajwal-longia/Superstore-Sales-Analysis/README.md

 # 📊 Superstore Sales Analysis

-This project analyzes sales performance using the [Superstore Dataset] ("https://www.kaggle.com/datasets/vivek468/superstore-dataset-final") to uncover patterns in profitability, product performance, discounts, and customer behavior.
+This project analyzes sales performance using the [Superstore Dataset]("https://www.kaggle.com/datasets/vivek468/superstore-dataset-final") to uncover patterns in profitability, product performance, discounts, and customer behavior.
 The aim is to generate actionable insights that drive smarter decisions for sales, marketing, and operations.

 ---